 Pawel: “The idea is already a reality – just needs some polishing and programming some missing functionalities!”

 Paulo: “I think at the beginning everyone was a bit ashamed and quiet, which led to some miscommunications and people making assumptions.
-I would say that the most difficult part of the hackathon was to make people feel comfortable to share and give their contribution in a more vocal manner.
+I would say that the most difficult part of the hackathon was to make people feel comfortable to share and give their contributions in a more vocal manner.
 Finally, I want to thank my team!
-They truly believed in our idea and where all so motivated to make it a reality.
-Without them none of this would be possible.”
+They truly believed in our idea and were all so motivated to make it a reality.
+Without them, none of this would be possible.”